Diary of Robert Russell Walker, 1941-1945 - Part 5

 THE SPY - HORLER

-WE DIVE AT DAWN - GADR EDWARDS
+WE DIVE AT DAWN - CMDR EDWARDS

-THE GLENLITTEN MURDER -OPPENHEIM
+THE GLENLITTEN MURDER - OPPENHEIM

 ROPE TO SPARE - PHILLIP McDONALD